rafis/AdaGramWP/README.md

 julia> clustering(vm, dict, outputFile"clustering_output_file", 10; min_prob=1e-3)
 ```

-A variation of k-means clustering is also provided, inspired by the clustering algorithm by Clark (2000) where only termination_fraction of the words get assigned to clusters (the ones closest to their closest cluster) and nearby clusters can merge if they're closer than merging_threshold.
+A variation of k-means clustering is also provided, inspired by the clustering algorithm by Clark (2000) where only termination_fraction of the words get gradually assigned to clusters (the ones closest to their closest cluster) and nearby clusters can merge if they're closer than merging_threshold.
 The function's prototype is:
 ```
 function clarkClustering(vm::VectorModel, dict::Dictionary, outputFile::AbstractString;
 	    K::Integer=100, min_prob=1e-2, termination_fraction=0.8, merging_threshold=0.9,
         fraction_increase=0.05)
 ```
 Clark, 2000: http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.480.9220&rep=rep1&type=pdf
+The parameters are:
+* vm: trained adagram vector model to use
+* dict: dictionary structure to use
+* outputFile: name to assign to output file
+Optional paramenters:
+* K is the number of clusters to be obtained
+* min_prob specifies the minimum probability that a sense needs to have to be considered for clustering
+* termination_fraction is the percentage of all the word senses that will be clustered
+* merging_threshold specifies how close (cosine distance) the centers of two clusters need to be to be merged into one cluster
+* fraction_increase determines the percentage increase of words to be clustered in each iteration

 Plase refer to [API documentation](https://github.com/sbos/AdaGram.jl/wiki/API) for more detailed usage info.
 ## Future work